openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

   to split the data set.

-Since the :class:`~openturns.LinearModelResult` is based on linear least squares regression, fast methods are implemented in the :class:`~openturns.LinearModelValidation`.
+Since the :class:`~openturns.LinearModelResult` is based on linear least squares, fast methods are implemented in the :class:`~openturns.LinearModelValidation`.

 See :ref:`pce_cross_validation` for specific methods for the the cross-validation of a polynomial chaos expansion.